cockroachdb/docs/src/current/v23.1/create-external-connection.md

 ### Changefeed sinks as external connections

-Consider the following when you create an external connection for:
+Consider the following when you create an external connection for changefeeds:

-- Kafka sinks: You can only include the query parameters and options that Kafka sinks support.
-See the [Options](create-changefeed.html#options) table and the Kafka [query parameters](changefeed-sinks.html#kafka) for more detail.
+- You can only include the query parameters and options that Kafka sinks support.
+Refer to the [Options](create-changefeed.html#options) table and the Kafka [query parameters](changefeed-sinks.html#kafka) for more detail.
-- Cloud storage sinks: {% include {{ page.version.version }}/cdc/cloud-storage-external-connection.md %}

-{% include {{ page.version.version }}/cdc/ext-conn-cluster-setting.md %}
+- {% include {{ page.version.version }}/cdc/ext-conn-cluster-setting.md %}

 ## External connection URI format